elix/elix.org/content/SelectionInViewMixin.md

 **Purpose:** ensures the selected item is scrolled into view.

-This mixin works at the very end of the Elix user interface [pipeline](pipeline):
+This mixin works at the very end of the [Elix render pipeline](/documentation#elix-render-pipeline):

 > events → methods → setState → updates → DOM